 Rhonda cites a number of examples where NSAIDs (non steroidal anti inflammatory drugs) such as Ibuprofen are potentially quite bad for our health.
 And suggests an alternative, a highly bio available form of curcumin, known as Meriva.
 Specifically Rhonda takes Thorne Reasearch’s Meriva.

 Further foods Rhonda has recommended:

 This recommendation comes via Rhonda’s Instagram post on beets.
-Taking directly from the post, she talks about the many studies that have shown positive effects of beets on blood pressure, endothelial function, heart health, improved blood flow to the brain, and endurance performance.
-Apparently beets are one of the highest sources of nitrate which gets converted into nitric oxide and is thought to increase blood flow to the brain.
+She talks about the many studies that have shown positive effects of beets on blood pressure, endothelial function, heart health, improved blood flow to the brain, and endurance performance.
+Apparently beets are one of the highest sources of nitrate (which then gets converted into nitric oxide) and is thought to increase blood flow to the brain.
 Beets are also high in vitamin C, which prevents the conversion of nitrates into nitrosamines (those carcinogens that are formed from the nitrites which are used as preservatives).

 Perhaps the biggest takeaway from the post is her anecdotal story of using beets (powder) to help rid her mother and mother-in-law of high blood pressure (without meds!).
 Rhonda says: